skambuilds/PySpark-EMR-FraudDetection/README.md

 	- `step_name` - The name of the step
 	- `step_jar_path` - Path to a JAR file run during the step

-	More info on the emr module can be fund [here].(https://github.com/skambuilds/PySpark-EMR-FraudDetection#terraform-emr-module)
+More info on the emr module can be found [here](https://github.com/skambuilds/PySpark-EMR-FraudDetection#terraform-emr-module).

 ### Step 5: Module Execution
 Now you can use Terraform to create and destroy the cluster.
 The cluster creation includes a step phase which performs the fraud detection model execution.